youssefhanna-cs/enterprise-wan-frame-relay/docs/design-decisions.md

 # 🧠 Design Decisions

-## 1. Frame Relay — Why Hub-and-Spoke?
+## 1. Frame Relay — Why Full Mesh?

 Frame Relay was chosen to simulate a real ISP WAN service.
-The **Hub-and-Spoke** topology was selected because:
+The **Full Mesh** topology was selected because:
+- Every branch has a **direct PVC** to all other branches — no traffic needs to transit through a third router
+- Provides **lower latency** for branch-to-branch communication
-- Cairo (HQ) acts as the central communication point
+- Eliminates the single point of failure that exists in Hub-and-Spoke
-- Reduces the number of PVCs needed (N-1 instead of N*(N-1)/2 for full mesh)
-- Reflects real-world ISP cost structures where full mesh is expensive

-**Tradeoff:** Spoke-to-spoke traffic must pass through the Hub, adding latency — acceptable for this scenario.
+- Reflects scenarios where all branches communicate frequently with each other

+**Tradeoff:** Requires more PVCs (N*(N-1)/2) compared to Hub-and-Spoke, which increases ISP cost in real deployments — acceptable for this simulation.

 ---